lakscastro/pendulum/PRIVACY-POLICE.md

 ## Why we do not collect personal data

-This App only shows a simple simple static animation, that is all.
+This App only shows a simple static animation, that is all.
 We **don't need** to collect any personal data.